OnizukaLab/Similarity_Search_on_Computational_Notebooks/README.md

 ![Demo](/retrieval_system/images/Demo_gif3_2.gif "demo")

-If the demo is not displayed, see following files on google drive.
+If the demo is not displayed, see retrieval_system/images/Demo_gif3_2.gif on this repository or following files on google drive.

 [demo 1](https://drive.google.com/file/d/1v2GsEWBz4TRddJAyp10hB_7RxMSBSasu/view?usp=sharing)